 - Village greens

-Please be aware that your request for pruning may be rejected if the tree is found to be in good health.
+Please note: We may reject your request for pruning if the tree is found to be in good health.